 Michael J. Kelly, JD, LLM

 What can states do to their own people?
 Though research comes naturally to most attorneys, few choose to take on questions of this magnitude.
-Michael Kelly, the Senator Allen A. Sekt Endowed Chair in Law and associate dean for faculty research and international programs at Creighton University School of Law, is one of those few.
+Michael Kelly, the Senator Allen A. Sekt Endowed Chair in Law is one of those few.